Detective: Enfield stabbing suspect misled police

 Fahey said it will take some time to prepare the recording for presentation to the jury because he wants to play only part of it.
 Judge Kevin C. Doyle said he will listen to the entire recording before ruling on whether the jury can hear the excerpt.

-Testimony in the trial is to continue Thursday and is expected to run into next week.
+Testimony in the trial is continuing today and is expected to run into next week.

 For updates on Glastonbury, and recent crime and courts coverage in North-Central Connecticut, follow Alex Wood on Twitter: @AlexWoodJI1, Facebook: Alex Wood, and Instagram: @AlexWoodJI.